Workshop for professionalsFeeding with Love and Good Sense VISION Workshop

 About VISION workshops

-ESI VISION Workshops offer intensive, in-depth training for professionals in assessing and treating established feeding and eating problems.
-The training emphasizes understanding and applying the Satter eating competence and feeding dynamics models.
-Evidence-based and extensively tested clinically, these workshops offer sensible and powerful solutions for complex eating and feeding problems.
+ESI VISION workshops offer intensive, in-depth training for professionals in assessing and treating established feeding and eating problems.
+The training emphasizes understanding and applying the Satter Eating Competence Model and the Satter Feeding Dynamics Model.
+Evidence-based and extensively tested clinically, these workshops offer practical, powerful, and compassionate solutions for complex eating and feeding problems.